Maine LLC: Everything You Need to Know

 Obtaining Business Licenses and Permits

 You may have to obtain state and/or local business licenses, depending on the type of business you operate and its location.
 You're required to comply with local, state, and federal government regulations.
 For example, a restaurant is likely to need permits related to health, building, and signage.

 The U.S. Small Business Administration guide has valuable information about federal business permits and licenses.
 Ask your Chamber of Commerce about any local permits or licenses you might need.
 Required fees for permits and business licenses depend on the type of license you're trying to obtain.

 Because an LLC is an affordable and simple business structure to form, many people choose to operate this type of business.
 By following the necessary guidelines and obtaining the required licenses and permits, as well as paying the required fees, you'll easily be able to form a business yourself.

 If you need help with forming or operating an LLC in Maine or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.